AndreKaled/AndreKaled/README.md

 - 🤩 I study information systems at Fametro.
 - 💙 I like programming, movies/anime, games and meeting people!
 - 🐱‍🚀 I participated in the Campus Party Amazônia 2023!
-- 💎 I was a competitor for OBI 2022/2023, I was approved for the state phases!
+- 💎 I was a competitor for OBI since 2022, I was approved for the state phases!
 - 🏅 I am a medalist in the Programming Marathon, an internal IFAM competition!
 - 🧐 I seek a job, I'm a Dev Jr.
 - [![](https://visitcount.itsvg.in/api?id=AndreKaled&label=Visualiza%C3%A7%C3%B5es&color=12&icon=6&pretty=true)](https://visitcount.itsvg.in)